USE BUTTONS BELOW AND / OR ARROWS TO THE RIGHT TO NAVIGATE PRESENTATION

 -The Best Kept Secret In The Industry

-All engineered modules in the market have been granted a patent based upon their unique method of connection.
-Connection methods include lips, pins, lugs, bars, clips, and open core.
+All engineered modules in the market have been granted patents based upon their unique method of connection.
+Connection methods fall into two categories:

 All engineered modules have been tested in NCMA approved testing labs to determine the precise strength of their connection.
 Their connection strengths differ.

-Engineers use the connection strength numbers achieved by the test results for each module to design walls with that module.
+Engineers use the connection strength numbers achieved by the test results for each wall system to design walls with that system.

 Examples of various patented retaining wall modules